Visas and Work Permits — 10 min

 There are many types of communication: an email, a message, a voice call, a video call, or even a “let’s go get a coffee."
 Each channel has a different impact on productivity, and picking the right one is as important to the production pipeline as any other task we can perform.

 Synchronous communication is the one we are most inclined to because it’s easy and more comfortable in a way.

 A conversation (usually) requires at least two people.
 An engaged conversation can take multiple forms:

 Messaging someone and expecting an immediate response

-All these are great options for things that can’t be done in any other way, or are way harder to do asynchronously.
-For example, a performance review, strategy discussion, interviews, 1-1s.
+All these are great options for things that can’t be done in any other way or are way harder to do asynchronously.
+For example, performance reviews, strategy discussions, interviews, 1-1s.

 Asynchronous communication empowers independence.
 It focuses on making sure that a task and its effects are independent of whoever planned or executed it.

-Asynchronous communication brings/enforces some of the long-sought best practices, such as:
+Asynchronous communication brings/enforces some long-sought best practices, such as: